projectcontour/contour/design/routing-design.md

   Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/74.0.3729.169 Safari/537.36
   ```

-### Exact Path / Regex Path Routing
+### Exact Path Routing

 Exact Path based routing makes decisions based upon the path of the request (e.g. `/path`), where the path defined must match explicitly.

 #### Use Cases

-- Match only specific paths (i.e. `/path` should match but `/pathfoo` should ***not***), ensuring that only specified paths are served
+- Match only specific paths (i.e. `/path` should match but `/pathfoo` should ***not***), ensuring that only specified paths are served`

+### Wilcard Path Routing

+Wildcard path based routing allows for a portion of the path to be dynamic (e.g. /path/*/foo).
+This is useful to allow for many types of request paths to be routed to the same backed without specifying them explicitly up front.

+#### Use Cases

-- Match a wildcard in the middle of a path.
-Example: `/app2/*/foo`
+- Match a wildcard in the middle of a path (e.g. `/app2/*/foo`)
+- Allow for client id's to be placed into the request path for application use (e.g. `/app/<clientid>/foo`), where `clientid` is a specific id assigned by the application

 ## High-Level Design

-Contour will add the ability to route via headers by allowing an IngressRoute to define a set of key/value pairs to match against.
-Contour allows for path prefix based routing and will add the ability to add regex path based routing.
-Additional rules & constraints will be added to enable this style of routing since it had a direct impact on how delegation can be implemented.
-Additionally, Contour will add suffix domain wild card matching for virtual hosts.

-### Delegation

-The delegation concept is a key component to enable multi-team clusters as well as provide security for ingress limiting what users can specify within the cluster.

-- **Path Prefix (Exists today)**: Path prefix delegation remains unchanged from how it functions in v1beta1
-- **Headers:** Delegation with headers is a new option which allows a delegation path matching a key/value header pair
-- **Regex Path** delegation is not permitted, but supported from a delegate
-  - *The exception to this rule is the use of "glob" style paths*

-## Detailed Design

 ### Header Routing

 The IngressRoute spec will be updated to allow for a `header` field to be added which will allow for a set of key/value pairs to be applied to the route.
 Additionally, the path `match` moves to its own `path` variable.
+All the header key/values supplied will be taken into account when routing decisions are made.

 - **header:** Key used to match a specific header in the request
 - **value**: The value of the header matching the key specified